Arias-Juan/FastAPI-Pipeline/README.md

 * The api script were tested by Postman
 * The project can be deployed by Docker with the Dockerfile in the repository
 * The DB is public and can be access in any database management tool (eg. Dbeaver)
-* All the scripts are updated one time in a day from this GitHub repository
+* All the scripts are updated with the first time from this GitHub repository

 ### CSV
 The files are comma delimited and primary are: